jensenemi/Quick-Recipes-Analysis/README.md

 ### Missingness Dependency
 For this section, I chose to analyze the 'rating' column and perform permutation tests to see the dependency of missingness of this column on other columns.
 First, we'll compare the 'rating' and 'minutes' columns.
 Our null hypothesis is that the missingness of ratings does not depend on the number of minutes.
 Our alternate hypothesis is that the missingness of ratings does depend on the number of minutes.
 The test statistic is the absolute difference in means and the significance level is 0.05.
 After performing the permutation tests, I created a histogram to display the results.

+<iframe
+  src="assets/missing.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The p-value is 0.109 which is greater than our significance level, so we fail to reject the null hypothesis which means the missingness of 'rating' does not depend on 'minutes'.